int128/oauth2cli/README.md

 # oauth2cli [![CircleCI](https://circleci.com/gh/int128/oauth2cli.svg?style=shield)](https://circleci.com/gh/int128/oauth2cli) [![GoDoc](https://godoc.org/github.com/int128/oauth2cli?status.svg)](https://godoc.org/github.com/int128/oauth2cli)

-This is a Go package for better user experience with OAuth 2.0 or OpenID Connect (OIDC) on command line interface.
+This is a Go package for better user experience with OAuth 2.0 or OpenID Connect (OIDC) on command line interface (CLI).
-It allows simple and easy user interaction with the Authorization Code Grant Flow using a local server.
+It allows simple and easy user interaction with the Authorization Code Grant using a local server.

-See the [example](example/) using oauth2cli.
+See the [example](example/) for more.

 ## Why

-Typical implementation of the OAuth 2.0 Authorization Code Grant requires complicated user interaction, for example:
+When we implement the [OAuth 2.0 Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1) on CLI, it should be complicated user interaction.
+For example,

 1. User runs the command on a terminal.
 1. User opens the URL shown on the command.